woohook/virreled/README.md

 Currently virreled is just a fork of Victor Matei Petrescu's [simcar](https://sourceforge.net/projects/simple3d/) game
 * without sound
+* without replays
+* without the high-detail TORCS/Speed Dreams models
 * without dependencies to the SDL library
-* without the high-detail TORCS/Speed Dreams models

 for Linux and Windows